 This is an issue of vital concern and usually will require replacement of the outlet.

-Do This: Unplug all cords.
-Get inside the receptacle and make sure that wire ends are all firmly connected?
+Unplug all cords.
+Remove the outlet cover, then the outlet itself.
+Are the wire ends all firmly connected?
 Disconnected wires touching each other will produce sparks and flip a circuit breaker off.
 If there is any doubt about the condition of the receptacle, simply replace it.
 It is easy enough to replace an outlet by yourself and will give you added peace of mind.

-How Bad Is This: It can go either way.
-This might be a simple case of lightening the load on a circuit.
+With this issue, it might be a simple case of lightening the load on a circuit.
 Or your house's entire electrical system might need upgrading from 100 or 150 amp to 200 amp service.
 This project is called a heavy-up.

 If you have a fuse, rather than a circuit breaker, this itself may indicate an older service panel that is not adequate for today's standards.

-3. A Single Light or Appliance Does Not Turn On
+How to Fix a Light or an Appliance That Does Not Turn On

-Do This: This is related to #2.
-If the circuit breaker trips or fuse burns out, then nearly always a series of lights and appliances will not work--meaning a series of lights or series of appliances.
+If the circuit breaker trips or a fuse burns out, then nearly always a series of lights and appliances will not work.

 The fast, easy fix is one that you may have already figured out.
 Bending the plug's prongs outward will help the wire stay in the outlet.
 Hardware stores often sell replacement wires for lamps that are easy to replace.
-Be careful about appliance cords, though - these are not always so easy to deal with, given the high power draws.
-Finally, the outlet may simply need to be replaced if it is old enough.
+Be careful about appliance cords, though, as these are not always so easy to deal with.
+The best fix of all is to replace the entire outlet.